rijulluman/eCash.js/README.md

 This project covers the following features:
 1. Create a new Public/Private Key pair (Wallet address)
 2. Check any wallets balance (using public key)
-3. Send and receive coins
+3. Send and receive coins (Via Wallet Node)
-4. Miner software
+4. Miner Software
 5. Ability to update the blockchain, and manage forks in the blockchain

 Demo Presentation of this Project available here: https://youtu.be/WS4KbFY5Zwo